 Program Assessment

-Biennial program-level student learning outcomes assessment reporting (one report every two years) allows us to document and demonstrate URI’s commitment to uncovering ways to improve by understanding student learning and achievement: knowing what URI students know and can demonstrate.
+Program-level student learning outcomes assessment reporting is on a two – three year cycle which allows us to document and demonstrate URI’s commitment to uncovering ways to improve by understanding student learning and achievement: knowing what URI students know and can demonstrate.
 Programs are assigned to one of two reporting groups: Cohort I (even years) or Cohort II (odd years).
 The cohort list provides a quick reference for the timeline for program reporting due dates.
 All reports are due at graduation per the faculty contract.

 Quick Tip: Criteria and Guidelines for A Well Developed Program Assessment Report